 - Short course on Presentation Skills

 The short course on French focuses on providing students with the basic foundation to study French as a foreign language by covering the subject areas of basic vocabulary, basic grammar, and pronunciation.
-The French short course is conducted for beginner level students who are interested in studying the language.
+The French short course is conducted for beginner-level students who are interested in studying the language.
 Despite the massive demand for the course, a total of 30 students are selected in order to maintain the quality of the programme.

 The Department of English and Modern Languages also offers the option of studying Chinese as a foreign language.
 The course entertains around 25 students per batch and consists of 16 sessions in total.
-Taught by a native Chinese speaker, the short course does not limit itself to textbook-based lessons, but instead goes beyond to provide students with details of China’s unique cultural background.
+Taught by a native Chinese speaker, the short course does not limit itself to textbook-based lessons but instead goes beyond to provide students with details of China’s unique cultural background.
 Each lesson is structured to focus on both speaking and writing skills while covering a particular cultural theme.

 English for Academic Excellence provides students with basic and intermediate grammar, speaking, listening, reading, and writing skills in English.
-The course adopts a student-centred learning approach by incorporating diverse exercises and activities that develop speaking, listening, writing, reading and comprehension skills of students in addition to the basic and intermediate lessons on grammar.
+The course adopts a student-centred learning approach by incorporating diverse exercises and activities that develop the speaking, listening, writing, reading and comprehension skills of students in addition to the basic and intermediate lessons on grammar.
 The purpose of this special course is to provide additional assistance to fresh undergraduates by encouraging them to familiarise themselves with the English language.

 Conversational Skills for Career Readiness is a new course aimed at improving students’ public speaking and communication skills.
 The course specifically focuses on building the personality and confidence of NSBM undergraduates by creating a competitive yet safe space within the classroom to engage in group discussions and public speaking.
-Students of all faculties interested in developing their oratory skills are encouraged to participate in this short course spanning across three months.
+Students of all faculties who are interested in developing their oratory skills are encouraged to participate in this short course spanning three months.